Trial of Oscar Pistorius: Psychological assessment

-Pistorius was also assessed by clinical psychologist, Jonathan Scholtz.
-On 2 July, defence lawyer Roux read excerpts from his report, which stated "Mr Pistorius has been severely traumatised by the events that took place on 14 February 2013, He currently suffers from a post-traumatic stress disorder, and a major depressive disorder ...
+Pistorius was assessed by clinical psychologist Jonathan Scholtz.
+On 2 July, defence lawyer Roux read excerpts from his report, which stated: "Mr Pistorius has been severely traumatised by the events that took place on 14 February 2013, He currently suffers from a post-traumatic stress disorder, and a major depressive disorder ...
 The degree of anxiety and depression that is present is significant.
 He is also mourning the loss of Ms Steenkamp.
 Mr Pistorius is being treated and should continue to receive clinical care by a psychiatrist and a clinical psychologist for his current condition.
 Should he not receive proper clinical care, his condition is likely to worsen and increase the risk for suicide."
-The report did not confirm a diagnosis of "Generalised Anxiety Disorder" by a witness called by the defence, "No evidence could be found to indicate that Mr Pistorius suffered from anxiety to the extent that it impaired his functioning prior to the incident in February 2013."
-The report found some jealousy but no evidence of abuse by Pistorius: "There is evidence to indicate that Mr Pistorius was genuine with his feelings towards Miss Steenkamp and that they had a normal loving relationship.
+The report did not confirm a diagnosis of "Generalised Anxiety Disorder" by a witness called by the defence, stating: "No evidence could be found to indicate that Mr Pistorius suffered from anxiety to the extent that it impaired his functioning prior to the incident in February 2013."
+The report found some jealousy but no evidence of abuse by Pistorius, stating: "There is evidence to indicate that Mr Pistorius was genuine with his feelings towards Miss Steenkamp and that they had a normal loving relationship.
 He did become insecure and jealous at times but this was normal for the specific situation.
 He would express his displeasure and irritation but would try and sort it out later by talking with Miss Steenkamp.
 Although the relationship was still young, there were no signs of abusive coercion like those often found in these kinds of relationships."

 Wayne Derman, professor of sport and exercise medicine at the University of Cape Town, testified that Pistorius was "hyper-vigilant".
-On 3 July, under cross-examination, Derman testified "You've got a paradox of an individual who is supremely able, and you've got an individual who is significantly disabled".
-Derman, who had treated Pistorius over six years while working with South African Olympic and Paralympic teams, said Pistorius' anxieties included concern about flying.
-"He has a specific fear of being trapped somewhere without being able to move very rapidly." and that on the night he killed Steenkamp, "fleeing was not an option" as Pistorius was not wearing his artificial legs.
+On 3 July, under cross-examination, Derman testified: "You've got a paradox of an individual who is supremely able, and you've got an individual who is significantly disabled."
+Derman, who had treated Pistorius over six years while working with South African Olympic and Paralympic teams, said Pistorius' anxieties included concern about flying, saying that he has "a specific fear of being trapped somewhere without being able to move very rapidly", and that on the night he killed Steenkamp, "fleeing was not an option" as Pistorius was not wearing his artificial legs.